game-of-nfts/gon-testnets/README.md

 ## Acknowledgements

-A number of people have helped us update and improve this repo.
+We are grateful to the individuals who have contributed their time and expertise to assist us in updating and enhancing this repo.

 ## Reference Links